The University of Illinois at Chicago College of Dentistry

 - Must be proficient in the English language

 - Official scores from the Test of English as a Foreign Language (TOEFL) are required for admissions.
-The minimum scores accepted are: Overall: 80 internet-based (IBT), Writing: 21, Speaking: 20, Listening: 17, and
+The minimum scores accepted are: Overall: 80 internet-based (iBT), Writing: 21, Speaking: 20, Listening: 17, and Reading: 19.

 - Must submit the electronic TOEFL score report directly to program (not to ADEA CAAPID).
-The University of Illinois-Chicago institution code with ETS TOEFL is 1851.
+The University of Illinois-Chicago institution code with ETS TOEFL is 1851 - graduate program.

 - Please note that TOEFL scores over two years old at the time of application are invalid.
 There is no exception to this rule.